mesosphere/konvoy-image-builder/docs/cli/konvoy-image_generate.md

       --ami-groups stringArray           a list of AWS groups which are allowed use the image, using 'all' result in a public image
-      --ami-regions stringArray          a list of regions to publish amis --ami-users stringArray            a list AWS user accounts which are allowed use the image --aws-instance-type string         an instance type available in the builder region to work on --containerd-version string        the version of containerd to install -h, --help                             help for generate
+      --ami-regions stringArray          a list of regions to publish amis --ami-users stringArray            a list AWS user accounts which are allowed use the image --aws-instance-type string         instance type used to build the AMI; the type must be present in the region in which the AMI is built
+      --containerd-version string        the version of containerd to install -h, --help                             help for generate
-      --kubernetes-version string        the version of kubernetes to install --overrides stringArray            a list of override YAML files --region string                    the aws region to run the builder --source-ami string                a specific ami available in the builder region to source from --source-ami-filter-name string    a ami name filter on for selecting the source image --source-ami-filter-owner string   only search AMIs belonging to this owner id
+      --kubernetes-version string        the version of kubernetes to install --overrides stringArray            a list of override YAML files --region string                    the region in which to build the AMI --source-ami string                the ID of the AMI to use as the source; must be present in the region in which the AMI is built
+      --source-ami-filter-name string    restricts the set of source AMIs to ones whose Name matches filter --source-ami-filter-owner string   restricts the source AMI to ones with this owner ID
 ```

 ### Options inherited from parent commands